yandex/porto/porto.md

     - */path*     - path to layer directory
     - *name*      - name of layer in internal storage, see [Volume Layers]

-    Backend *overlay* use layers directly, other copy data during construction.
+    Backend *overlay* use layers directly.

     Backend *squash* expects here path to a single squashfs image.

+    Other backends copy layers' files into volume during construction.

 * **place**         - place for layers and default storage